-Historically informed performance practice is for me not only about following the rules.
+Historically informed performance practice is for me not about following the rules.
 It is about learning the language of the music we play, as well as we can.
-We can read all the treatises, know all the current research, and practice our instruments.
-This is all well and good, but this is then the foundation for what comes next.
-It is our jobs as musicians, no matter in which style, on which instrument we play, to work sounds we create in a way that creates meaning for our audiences.
-We as early music performers are co-creators.
-With our colleagues and with the composers who wrote the music, even when the composers are no longer living.
+We can read all the treatises, know all the current research, understand harmony, and practice our instruments.
+This is all extremely important, but it is the foundation for what comes next.
+It is our job as musicians, no matter in which style, which tradition, on whatever instrument, to work sounds we create in a way that creates meaning for our audiences.
+We need to interpret the rhetoric of the music we play.
+The goal of learning the steps and tools to create the greatest impact for our listeners is the cornerstone of my teaching.

 Technique is approached in a way as to serve the musical expression.
-I focus a lot on the use of the body, as the historical instruments and the bodies that play them have a much closer connection to the creation of sound than the modern bassoon.
+I focus a lot on the use of the body, through body awareness and proper form.
+The historical instruments and the bodies that play them have a much closer connection to the creation of sound than the modern bassoon.

 Lessons are offered in-person or online.
 Let me know via the contact page if you would be interested.